rubenwe/StlVault/README.md

 ## Contributing
-For quick feedback or to chat with me directly, you can join the [discord](https://discord.gg/sexQM8R).
+For quick feedback or to chat with the developer(s) directly, you can join the [discord](https://discord.gg/sexQM8R).

 If you want to interact here: